ocaml/dune/doc/melange.rst

 - ``(runtime_deps <paths-to-deps>)`` specifies dependencies that should be copied to the build folder together with the ``.js`` files generated from the sources.
-  These runtime dependencies can include assets like CSS files, images, fonts, hand-written JavaScript files, etc. Several dependencies can be defined in the same field using any of the available formats in the :doc:`concepts/dependency-spec`.
+  These runtime dependencies can include assets like CSS files, images, fonts, external JavaScript files, etc. Several dependencies can be defined in the same field using any of the available formats in the :doc:`concepts/dependency-spec`.
 For example ``(runtime_deps ./path/to/file.css (glob_file_rec ./fonts/*))``.